seymagunduz/myStory/README.md

 	  public static void main(String[] args) {
-	    Scanner myChar = new Scanner(System.in);  // Create a Scanner object System.out.println("Enter The main Character of the Story:");
+	    Scanner myChar = new Scanner(System.in);  // Create a Scanner object System.out.println("Are you ready to write a story about a lying shepherd with me?");
+	    System.out.println();
+	    System.out.println("If, YES!
+Enter The main Character of the Story:");

 	    String my_Char = myChar.nextLine();